 In our early childhood education program, you will work closely with faculty members and receive a comprehensive education.
 Our teacher education program is a model service-learning program for the entire state of Florida.
 We regularly receive recognition for the quality and preparation of our graduates.
 We believe our small class sizes, strong faculty mentorship and resources enable our graduates to find success.
 Our students often remark that our program has a “small school” feel while providing the benefits of a major university.

-We offer master’s (online and on-campus), specialist, and doctoral degrees.
+We offer an online master’s degree as well as on-campus specialist and doctoral degrees.